 - Search Engine Optimization and Search Engine Marketing Jobs

 The list of legitimate ways you can earn money online is practically endless.
-I will refer you to UpWork’s available jobs page: https://www.upwork.com/freelance-jobs/, which summarizes all the online job opportunities available for freelancers.
+Some of these opportunities are available for graduates, students, and form four leavers that even pay with M-Pesa like online surveys, data entry, typing jobs that can make you up to 3000 Ksh and more per day.
+I will refer you to UpWork’s and government ajira-digital pages that have many available jobs; which summarizes all the online job opportunities available for freelancers.

 How to Not Get Conned